DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Method

 \subsection{Entropy-Controlled Dynamic Allocation}

-Traditional MoE mechanisms fix the number of experts activated per token to a fixed constant, which can lead to over-computation for simple samples or insufficient expression for complex ones.
-To address this, we propose EDA.
-First, we apply softmax function to the gating outputs in last dimension to obtain a probability distribution $p = \text{SoftMax}(g) \in \mathbb{R}^{ N \times K}$, and calculate the Shannon entropy for each token: where $\odot$ denotes element-wise multiplication and $H\in \mathbb{R}^{ N }$ reflects the model's decision-making uncertainty for that token.
+To achieve robust and adaptive expert allocation, we propose EDA.
+First, we apply softmax function to the gating outputs in last dimension to obtain a probability distribution $p = \text{SoftMax}(g) \in \mathbb{R}^{ N \times K}$, and calculate the Shannon entropy for each token:

+where $\odot$ denotes element-wise multiplication and $H\in \mathbb{R}^{ N }$ reflects the model's decision-making uncertainty for that token.
 Next, we linearly map the entropy values to the number of experts $k$ to dynamically determine the number of activated experts:

 where $k\in \mathbb{R}^{ N}$ represents the number of selected experts, $H_{\max} = \log K$ represents the theoretical maximum entropy, with $k_{\min}=1$ and $k_{\max}=K$, and $ \left\lceil \cdot \right\rceil$ denotes the ceiling function.
 Tokens with higher entropy (uncertainty) activate more experts to enhance representation capacity, whereas low-entropy tokens activate fewer experts to improve computational efficiency.
 We sort the experts in descending order of their probabilities $ p $, and activate the top-$ k $ experts with the highest probabilities.
 Each expert's weight assignment is given by: